nraghu99/CarND-Behavioral-Cloning-P3/writeup_template.md

 I started with the nVidia Architecture, I then read their paper.

-Training strategy consisted of increasing the sample size fromwhat udacity provided me, which around 6k samples I almost tripled it without additional driving by using the images from the left and right car cameras, this proved invaluable as the center camera mostly provided 0 steering angle whereas the left and right cameras came with correction steering angles which was non zero
+Training strategy consisted of increasing the sample size from what udacity provided me, which was around 6k samples I almost tripled it without additional driving by using the images from the left and right car cameras, this proved invaluable as the center camera mostly provided 0 steering angle whereas the left and right cameras came with correction steering angles which was non zero

 I also did image pre processing as part of my training strategy

 I added drop outs , used standard Lambda normalizations etc

 ####1.
 An appropriate model architecture has been employed